 Rich is involved in every phase of the life cycle of health care entities, from the structuring and drafting of initial corporate documents, to the due diligence, negotiation, and document preparation for corporate transactions.
 In addition to his litigation and corporate work, Rich assists hospitals, developers of assisted living and skilled nursing facilities, and other health care providers in obtaining Certificates of Need from the Missouri Health Facilities Review Committee for the construction and/or expansion of health care facilities or the purchase of major medical equipment.
 He also assists these providers with the negotiation of purchase contracts for major medical equipment, and assisted a hospital client in negotiating the purchase of its first proton beam therapy machine.

 Rich earned his J.D. from Saint Louis University School of Law with a concentration in health care law.
-In 2020, Rich received the Up & Coming award by Missouri Lawyers Media for being one of the top 50 young attorney in Missouri.
+In 2020, Rich received the Up & Coming award by Missouri Lawyers Media for being one of the top 50 young attorneys in Missouri.
 He was also recognized by Best Lawyers, receiving their Ones to Watch award in 2021.

 Community Service & Awards